 Let us step back from the poetry.
 It was a Wednesday afternoon – the 16th challenge for the Maher Cup was set to be played at Fisher Park Cootamundra.
 It was less than three years since Ted Maher put the Cup into play.
 Things were starting to get very serious.
 The rules were read scrupulously, and Rule 9 was a problem.
 Continue reading

-In April 1920 Edward John Maher stormed into Tumut from Young with his wife Ronnie and children to take over the Wynyard Hotel.
+On Tuesday 4 May 1920 Edward John Maher stormed into Tumut from Young with his wife Ronnie and children to take over the Wynyard Hotel.
 Known as E.J. or simply Ted, he was a young man going places.
 Within a few months he had ticked off the following: Within weeks he had donated a Cup in his name to the local Rugby Union to be challenged for by teams up to a 100 miles distant.
-He soon captained a local football team captained, appointed chairman of the Tumut Ramblers Football Club, refereed and ran the line, led the change from Union to League, committee member for the agricultural show and turf club committees, as well as an office bearer at the tennis club, regular at the Tumut Rifle Club, purchaser of the local Tattersalls licence, and player of cricket.
+He soon captained a local football team and appointed chairman of the Tumut Ramblers Football Club, refereed and ran the line, led the change from Union to League, became a member for the agricultural show and turf club committees, as well as an office bearer at the tennis club, a regular at the Tumut Rifle Club, the purchaser of the local Tattersalls licence, and player of cricket.
 Continue reading